Joel-Schaltenbrand/CalculatorNoSpring/README.md

 1. Clone the repository: `git clone https://github.com/Joel-Schaltenbrand/CalculatorNoSpring.git`
 2. Navigate to the repository directory: `cd Calculator`
 3. Deploy the app using Tomcat:
-    - Ensure you have Tomcat installed and configured on your system.
+    - Ensure you have Tomcat started
-    - Start Tomcat.
-    - Deploy the app by typing `mvn package tomcat7:deploy` in the terminal.
+    - Deploy the app by typing `mvn tomcat7:deploy` in the terminal.
     - You can access the app by opening a web browser and going to: `http://localhost:8080/Calculator`

 ## Contributing